medcomdk/ehmi/docs/assets/documents/ecore/ehmiEUA/index.md

 <figcaption text-align="left"><b>Figure 1: The 3 components involved in sending/receiving a message (Figure must be translated to english!!!)</b></figcaption>
 </figure>

-## EHMI Delivery Status - EUA responsability description:
+## EHMI Delivery Status - EUA responsibility description:

 The following prerequisites for the End User Application apply: